 Your Ad Rank is based on a combination of:

 - Your bid, which is how much you're willing to spend

-- Your Quality Score, a measurement of the quality of your ads, keywords, and website
+- The quality of your ads and website

 - Expected impact from your ad extensions and other ad formats

-Your bid and Quality Score can work slightly differently across different campaigns types.
+Your bid and ad quality can work slightly differently across different campaign types.
 Here are a couple of examples to help illustrate.

 With a keyword-targeted ad on Google and its search partners, your bid is based on your maximum cost-per-click (max.
 CPC) bid, the maximum amount you're willing to pay for each click on your ad (though the final amount you're charged per click -- your actual CPC -- could end up being less).
-Your Quality Score is based on the relevance of your keywords, the quality of your landing page, your ad's clickthrough rate (CTR), adjusted for its position on the page, and a few other factors.
+Your ad quality is calculated based on the components of Quality Score: expected clickthrough rate, ad relevance, and landing page experience.

 At the end of the day, what you pay